ccsimmi/project-app/README.md

 Notes
 1) I have been coding for just over a month at the start of this project.
 2) https://dribbble.com/shots/9730914-Wallie-Digital-Wallet is the link to the project I am recreating

+UPDATE(27/01/2020):
+1) Since I am trying to learn Javascript, I am finding it difficult to try and finish off all 3 app screen designs.
+Instead I will focus on screen 1 for now and keep the other two screens within their branches.
+I shall return to them soon.
+2) I have learnt so much about GIT and using it as part of my workflow.
+I am very happy that my understanding of this technology can be put to use.
+I am confident I have utilised the technology enough for me to use GIT in colloboration with others.